 As the condition progresses, pain may be felt with every day activities involving the wrist and fingers such as carrying groceries, opening jars or doors, shaking hands or using a computer.
 Patients with this condition often find that they can participate in activities using the wrist tendons (such as gripping) particularly once they have warmed up, only to experience an increase in symptoms after the activity with rest (i.e. at night or upon waking the following morning).
 Patients with wrist tendonitis may also experience pain on firmly touching the affected wrist tendons, swelling and sometimes, crepitus (i.e. a grating sound or sensation in the tendon).

 Occasionally, pins and needles or numbness in the fingers may be experienced along with weakness in the fingers and hand (especially when there is a co-existing neck or upper back condition).
 This may present as difficulty performing fine movements of the hand, reduced grip strength, or an increased frequency of dropping objects.
 Wrist tendonitis may also be associated with neck or upper back pain on the same side of the body.

 A thorough subjective and objective examination from a physiotherapist may be sufficient to diagnose wrist tendonitis.
 Further investigations such as an X-ray, Ultrasound, MRI or CT scan may be required to assist with diagnosis, rule out other conditions and assess the severity of the condition.

 Prognosis of wrist tendonitis

 With appropriate management and physiotherapy, most minor cases of wrist tendonitis that have not been present for long can usually recover within a few weeks.
 In more severe and chronic cases, recovery can be a lengthy process and may take more than 6 months in those who have had their condition for a long period of time.
-Early physiotherapy intervention is therefore vital to hasten recovery in all patients with this condition.
+Early physiotherapy treatment is vital to hasten recovery in all patients with this condition.

 Contributing factors to the development of wrist tendonitis